Madonna as a gay icon

-Friendship and introduction
+Relationships and introduction

 Madonna was introduced to the gay community while still a teenager.
 It was her ballet teacher, Christopher Flynn, a gay man, who first told Madonna that she had something to offer the world.
 He also introduced her to the local gay community of Detroit, Michigan, often taking her to local gay bars and discotheques.
 Observing Flynn she was "conscious of understanding that there was such a thing as gay ...
 It wasn't called that then.
 I just came to understand that he was attracted to men".
 Biographer Carol Gnojewski, wrote "some Madonna devotees tout Christopher Flynn as 'arguably the first Madonna-positive person'".

 After moving to New York City in the 1970s to pursue a career in modern dance, Madonna would be surrounded by gay men, including art-world figures such as the plastic artist Keith Haring.
 Her immersion into the New York gay community became so complete that she began to wish that she were gay: "I didn't feel like straight men understood me.
 They just wanted to have sex with me.
 Gay men understood me, and I felt comfortable around them".

 Christopher Glazek explains: "Madonna has been intimately connected to a wide community of gay men for decades, as an artistic collaborator, as a political ally, as an employer, as a friend, and as a sister".
 Some examples include her first book Sex when collaborated with a gay photographer, and included gay models.
 At some stage of her career, she repeated in interviews that her best friends are gay.
-After David Collins's death, Madonna penned a letter describing his influence on her life.

 By the end of the 1980s and early 1990s, media "romantically linked" her name with various women, including Sandra Bernhard, Ingrid Casares, and model Jenny Shimizu.
 While Madonna has never confirmed or denied these relationships, in 2022 she retrospectively said that she has slept with "a good handful" of women throughout her life.
 In 1991, Madonna told to The Advocate that she believed "everybody has a bisexual nature".
 Three years later, in an interview with MTV, she admitted that she has had sexual attraction to other women whilst maintaining that she does not think about labels.

+Influences

+Madonna credited various influences for both her life and career.
+A portrait of Lee Miller kissing another woman by Man Ray that she owns, inspired her and encouraged the use of lesbian imagery of her career, according to art critic John Walker.
+Madonna cited David Bowie as a foundational influence, declaring after attending her first-ever concert at age 15, to be "so inspired by the way he played with gender confusion.
+Was both masculine and feminine".
+In 2016, after Bowie's death, she dedicated a redention of his "Rebel Rebel" song during her Rebel Heart Tour, stating: "He showed me that it was OK to be different.
+And he’s the first Rebel Heart that I laid eyes on [...]
+Talented.
+Unique.
+Genius.
+Game Changer.
+The Man who Fell to Earth".
+After David Collins' death, Madonna penned a letter describing his influence on her life.